Introduction:

 Conclusion:

-Procurement and purchasing are distinct but interconnected processes.
-Procurement takes a broader, strategic view, while purchasing focuses on the execution of specific transactions.
-Both are critical to a well-functioning organisation.
-By aligning these processes and investing in their optimisation, businesses can build stronger supplier relationships, reduce costs, and achieve greater operational efficiency.
+Procurement and purchasing are distinct yet closely connected functions.
+Procurement involves a broader, strategic approach to sourcing goods and services, while purchasing focuses on the tactical execution of individual transactions.
+Both play a vital role in the success of an organisation.
+By aligning these processes and investing in their improvement, businesses can strengthen supplier relationships, lower costs, and enhance overall operational efficiency.